teragrid/dgrid/docs/abci-cli.rst

 information purposes.

-We'll start a kvstore application, which was installed at the same time as ``abci-cli`` above.
+We'll start a kvstore application, which was installed at the same time as ``asura-cli`` above.
 The kvstore just stores transactions in a merkle tree.

-Its code can be found `here <https://github.com/tendermint/abci/blob/master/cmd/abci-cli/abci-cli.go>`__ and looks like:
+Its code can be found `here <https://github.com/teragrid/asura/blob/master/cmd/asura-cli/asura-cli.go>`__ and looks like:

 .. container:: toggle